-- new or existing post is available in the same service unit or Council wide if looking at functional groups and the post is substantially similar to the post which is being deleted or changed - new or existing post's grade is no more than two above or one below that of the post being deleted or changed; and - there is the same number or fewer potential redeployees than available matching posts
+- new or existing post is available in the same service unit or Council wide if looking at functional groups (e.g. Accountants across the council) and the post is substantially similar to the post which is being deleted or changed - new or existing post's grade is no more than two above or one below that of the post being deleted or changed; and - there is the same number or fewer potential redeployees than available matching posts

-A match will need to be undertaken between the employee's skills profile and the new post's person specification.
-The skills matching process is carried out by the manager responsible for the change.
+A match will need to be undertaken between the updated person specification and the new post's person specification.
+The job matching process is carried out by the manager responsible for the new post.
 HR will support managers to undertake the skills matching process.
-See Appendix 7 for the skills-matching process.
+See Appendix 9 for the assimilation/competitive assimilation/ringfencing procedure.